jesusvasquez/hello-world/README.md

 # hello-world
-This is a hello-world first-time-in-github excercise
+This is a hello-world "first-time-in-github" excercise